HCI-LAB-UGSPEECHDATA/SPEECH-DATA-KEYBOARDS/README.md

 # SPEECH-DATA-KEYBOARDS
-# Ewe and Ikposo Keyboards
+# Ewe, Ga, Akan and Ikposo Keyboards

-This repository contains custom keyboard layouts for the Ewe and Ikposo languages, developed using Keyman Developer.
+This repository contains custom keyboard layouts for the Ewe, Ga, Akan and Ikposo languages, developed using Keyman Developer.

 ## Ewe Keyboard